jgithub/py_gist_pile/README.md

 * https://stackoverflow.com/questions/1732438/how-do-i-run-all-python-unit-tests-in-a-directory

 * I personally use this in the Typescript world all the time: https://github.com/jgithub/ts-gist-pile/

-* This library is my first python attempt at a similar thing
+* This library, here, is my first python attempt at a similar thing
-* Thus far is demonstrates "program to an interface" and dependency injection patterns that I am a huge fan ot
+* Thus far is demonstrates "program to an interface" and dependency injection patterns that I am a fan of
 * I assume that this is "not the Python way"
 * Much of what's in https://github.com/jgithub/ts-gist-pile/ is "not the javascript way" either but I think it's crazy valuable